Travel Hacks for Getting Free Flight Upgrades

 However, keep an eye out for promotions.
 All the time, hotel chains and airlines offer bonuses on point transfers.
 It's like a sale where you get more miles for your points than usual.
 If you time it right, you can seriously increase the value of your hotel points.

 Before you jump on this idea, do a little research on the conversion rates and any transfer fees that might be involved.
-Remember, the goal is to get the most bang for your buck, or in this case, the most miles for your points!
+Remember, the goal is to get the most bang for your buck.
+Or in this case, the most miles for your points!
 Also, think about the airline you want to get miles from before picking a hotel.

 To sum it up, if you find yourself booking hotel stays often, it's really worth it to consider converting those points into airline miles.
 It's a smart way to double-dip on rewards and get closer to your next vacation faster!